spcanelon/silvia/project/2021-05-04-tidy-tuesday-alt-text/index.markdown

 subtitle: "An R package with the goal of providing insight into the alternative (alt) text accompanying the data visualizations shared on Twitter as part of the [TidyTuesday social project](https://github.com/rfordatascience/tidytuesday#a-weekly-social-data-project-in-r)."
 excerpt: "An R package with the goal of providing insight into the alternative (alt) text accompanying the data visualizations shared on Twitter as part of the [TidyTuesday social project](https://github.com/rfordatascience/tidytuesday#a-weekly-social-data-project-in-r)."
 links:
-- icon: box
+- icon: box-seam
   name: package
   url: https://github.com/spcanelon/TidyTuesdayAltText
-- icon: comment
+- icon: link
   name: related talk
   url: "/talk/2021-05-04-data-viz-accessibility/"
-- icon: chart-bar
+- icon: bar-chart-line-fill
   name: tidytuesday databases on notion
   url: tiny.cc/notion-dataviz
 filters: